williamoliveira/eloquent-array-query-builder/README.md

 ## Why this nonsence?

-So you can have easy to use filters to filter your data, without the need to write long conditional queries by hand, very useful for APIs.
+So you can have easy to use filters to filter your data, without the need to write long conditional queries by hand, very useful for REST APIs.

 ## How to install